-Via Rodeo, a European-styled shopping concourse that resembles a movie set sits at Rodeo Drive and Wilshire Boulevard.
-It's the best place for an "I was there" photo, just below Via Rodeo sign.
+Via Rodeo, now called Two Rodeo Drive, is a European-styled shopping concourse that resembles a movie set that sits at Rodeo Drive and Wilshire Boulevard.
+It's the best place for an "I was there" photo, just below the Two Rodeo Drive sign.

 The rest of the street is understated, with single-story, simple shop fronts.
 A walk will take you past designer clothing shops by Armani, Gucci, and Coco Chanel; jewelers Cartier, Tiffany and Harry Winston; and exclusive couturiers where you need an appointment just to get in the door.

 The Regent Beverly Wilshire Hotel at Rodeo Drive and Wilshire is the place where characters Vivian and Edward — played by Julia Roberts and Richard Gere — found love in the 1991 film, Pretty Woman.
 The hotel's Lobby Bar looks out into Rodeo Drive and serves wine by the glass.
 They also host an afternoon tea that some say is best outside London.